carlosnatalino/osa-networks-hands-on-ml/README.md

 All the software used in this tutorial is open source and free.
 As an attendee, you need to install the following software:

 * Git ([official download page](https://git-scm.com/downloads))
-* Python 3.6 or 3.7 (we recommend the Anaconda distribution with Python 3.7 available [here](https://www.anaconda.com/distribution/))
+* Python 3.6 or 3.7 (we recommend the Anaconda distribution with Python 3.7 available [here](https://www.anaconda.com/distribution/)) -- a comprehensive installation tutorial is available [here](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/)
 * NodeJS (available [here](https://nodejs.org/en/download/)) -- **optional** for those who will also install the variable inspector (see below)

 After installing these software, you should be able to use the commands `git` and `npm` in your prompt (in Windows) or terminal (in Linux and MacOS).